Genesis 7:12 Meaning and Commentary

 “And rain fell on the earth forty days and forty nights.”– Genesis 7:12 (NLT)

-“It rained for forty days and nights on the earth.”– Genesis 7:12 (MSG)
+“Rain poured from the sky for forty days and forty nights.”– Genesis 7:12 (MSG)

 What Does Genesis 7:12 Mean?